amandavilela/noteless/README.md

 # noteless
-Just a simple project for college using React &amp; Firebase
+Just a simple project for college using AngularJS &amp; Firebase